OtherRealms/Shot-Manager-Guide/index.rst

 Main vs List
 ============
 The 'Main' shot is intended for general editing and previewing and is not considered for batch rendering or exporting.
 Settings can be copied to and from the Main shot and Shot List.
-'List' shot defaults are inherited from the Main shot.
+Some 'List' shot defaults are inherited from the Main shot.

 Creating A Shot
 ===============